Kisaki: 2010–present: Lin

 In 2023, Kisaki decided to release 30 songs, on three albums, over the span of three months (April, May, and June) to commemorate the 30th anniversary of his career in music.
 Among the numerous guest musicians, Providence features Defspiral vocalist Taka and Versailles guitarist Hizaki, Afterglow features Nogod's Dancho and Galneryus's Syu, and Preuve d'etre features Psycho le Cému vocalist Daishi and Mary's Blood guitarist Saki.
 On October 8, Kisaki Project had their first performance with Jui in 16 years at Umeda Trad as part of The Grand Paradox event.
 The mini-album Eternally and the single "Hakai" ended Kisaki's anniversary celebrations in December.
 The mini-album is composed of five songs that he could not fit on the trilogy and features Matenrou Opera vocalist Sono and Deathgaze vocalist Ai, while the single was excluded from Eternally because it has a completely different style.

+To commemorate his 50th birthday, Kisaki released the album Voice in Sadness on March 10, 2026.
+It is composed of seven remixes, two re-recordings and three new songs.
+He also held the Beyond the Kingdom -Fest of Excellence- event at Big Cat in Osaka on March 15.
+In addition to Psycho le Cému, Nogod, Matenrou Opera, Sex Machineguns, Gotcharocka, Fest Vainqueur, Hikari Shiina and Little Lilith, the festival also featured a one-night only band called The Locus, which was composed of Kisaki, Sono, Hizaki, Cero of Jupiter and Hiroki of D.